wbrowar/new-craft3/README.md

 1. `cd` into your parked Valet directory
 2. Run `new-craft3`
-3. Enter in the required information reqested by various sets of prompts.
+3. Enter in the required information requested by various sets of prompts.
 Questions are asked by different installation tools—and may change over time, but here are the basics:
   - **New Craft 3**
     - Asks you to name the project by providing a client code (their initials) and a machine-readable name.
 This creates the project folder, names the database, and names the GitHub repo.
 For example, providing "wb" as the client and "test" as the project name, my project folder would be created as `wb-test`.
     - Allows you to change the CP Trigger in Craft CMS.
 For example, changing this to "administrator" would mean to get to Craft's Control Panel you would visit `http://wb-test.test/administrator`